slms4redd/slms-documentation/livedvd/index.rst

 .. module:: unredd.livedvd

-Running and installing the training LiveDVD
+Running and installing the Training Machine
 ===========================================

-This chapter walks through the LiveDVD and UNREDD NFMS installation and configuration process.
-The reader will learn how to run and install the system.
+This chapter walks through the LiveDVD setup used in Workshops, its installation and configuration.
+The reader will learn how to run and install the Training environment.

 In this module you will see:

 .. toctree::
    :maxdepth: 1

-   Running the LiveDVD <live_dvd_running>
+   live_dvd_running
-   Installing the LiveDVD on the system <live_dvd_install>
+   live_dvd_install
-   LiveDVD Simplified System Architecture <simplified_architecture>
+   simplified_architecture
-   Starting and stopping the applications <run_tomcat>
+   run_tomcat